Watch & Burn

 Hmph.
 Some other time.

 “Megatron,” came Prime’s growl from below.
-Pointing out the obvious must be an Autobot speciality, because Cliffjumper pointed to Starscream as well.
+Pointing out the obvious must be an Autobot specialty, because Cliffjumper pointed to Starscream as well.

 “She brought her pet.
 Little coward’s sniping us from up top.
 What’s wrong, Screamy?
 Too scared to come play with the big boys?”

-The two-wheeler – Arcee – had trained her blasters on Starscream, but at Cliffjumper’s taunting, she rolled her optics and swung them towards the true threat.
+The two-wheeler – Arcee – had trained her blasters on the Seeker.
+But at Cliffjumper’s taunting, she rolled her optics and swung them towards the true threat.

 Megatron didn’t spare her a glance.
-As usual, as soon as it came to conflict, she only had optics for that slag-head of a Prime.“Is this what you’ve been reduced to, Optimus?
-Snaffling from my stockpiles, stealing the dregs?
-Why, I thought you above such behaviour.”
+As usual, as soon as it came to conflict, she only had optics for that slag-head of a Prime.

 “Unlike you, Megatron, I see no point in prioritizing pride over survival.
 Ratchet!
 The Ground Bridge!
 Cliffjumper, Arcee – get that energon to safety!”